datafoodconsortium/standard/technical-specifications/data-storage-and-discovery.md

 > There is a 1-1 correspondence between containment triples and relative reference within the path name hierarchy. [[Source](https://github.com/solid/specification/issues/98#issuecomment-547506617)].
 It follows that all resources are discoverable from a container and that it is not possible to create orphan resources. [[Source](https://github.com/solid/specification/issues/97#issuecomment-547459396)]

 Accordingly to this statement, if the resource `resource` is contained in the container `https://platform.ex/container/`, this resource URI MUST be `https://platform.ex/container/resource`.
-Moreover a resource that is not contained in a container MUST NOT exist on a DFC platform (no orphan resources).
+A same URI can not be listed by two different containers in the scope of this specification.
+Platforms are encouraged to follow these requirements for the containers they define outside the scope of this specification.

 The below example shows the retrieving of a LDP container.